mreijnde/Frames/README.md

 ## Demo and documentation
 A demo is available in [html/framesDemo.html](https://htmlpreview.github.io/?https://github.com/benjamingaudin/Frames/blob/main/html/framesDemo.html) and can be also found in the live script format [framesDemo.mlx](framesDemo.mlx).
-An example and description of the multi-dimensional index functionality can be found in [html/framesMultiDemo.html](https://htmlpreview.github.io/?https://github.com/benjamingaudin/Frames/blob/main/html/framesMultiDemo.html).
+An example of the multi-dimensional index functionality can be found in [html/framesMultiDemo.html](https://htmlpreview.github.io/?https://github.com/benjamingaudin/Frames/blob/main/html/framesMultiDemo.html).

 The documentation is available using Matlab's command